p-org/peasy-ide-vscode/Docs/docs/visualizingStateMachines.md

   <h2>Peasy State Machine Visualizations</h2>
 </div>

 Many P users wanted a method of creating visualizations of P state machines and their transitions, states, and events to help supplement design documents, visualize P code, and help to better understand the way P state machines worked.
 With the help of the open-source tool [Stately](https://stately.ai/viz), that dream is now realized.
-The stately tool

 !!! info "Acknowledgement"
 	The Stately tool's state machine visualization capability has been leveraged to visualize the logic of a given P state machine.
 To understand more about XState  go through their [official documentation](https://stately.ai/docs/xstate) and [Github repository](https://github.com/statelyai/xstate)